obiwanjacobi/Zsharp/docs/interop/zsharp.md

 How to deal with Classes/Objects and inheritance?
 (calling and implementing)

-How do you deal with a Reference-Type when Z# is mainly Value-Type focussed.
+How do you deal with a Reference-Type when Z# is mainly Value-Type focussed?

 > Classes are represented as structures with functions.